finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new TransactionPortfoliosApi();
-            var scope = scope_example;  // string | The scope of the transaction portfolio.
+            var scope = scope_example;  // string | The scope of the portfolio
-            var code = code_example;  // string | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. var transactionId = transactionId_example;  // string | The unique id of the transaction to delete the property value from. var transactionPropertyKey = transactionPropertyKey_example;  // string | The property key of the property value to delete from the transaction.
-This must be from the \"Trade\" domain and will have the format {domain}/{scope}/{code} e.g.              \"Trade/strategy/quantsignal\".
+            var code = code_example;  // string | Code for the portfolio
+            var transactionId = transactionId_example;  // string | Id of the transaction to delete the property from var transactionPropertyKey = transactionPropertyKey_example;  // string | The key of the property to be deleted (optional)

             try
             {
-                // Delete property from transaction
+                // Delete transaction property
                 DeletedEntityResponse result = apiInstance.DeletePropertyFromTransaction(scope, code, transactionId, transactionPropertyKey);
                 Debug.WriteLine(result);
             }